 Related Article: The Power of Positive Sales Habits

 Being authentic is also critical for any positive meeting.
 Avoid being robotic and respond to the people in the room in a way that adds to the shared experience and generates a feeling of similar goals and interests.
+Staying true to yourself by showcasing your genuine personality will create a comfortable environment.
 The more people feel “alike,” the more engaged they are in discussions, and the more open they are to considering your product as a viable solution.

 The science behind sales and the sales process is the focus of training, courses, and workshops offered at The Sales Coaching Institute.
 To find out more, click here.